nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 6. Should be able to be used by a person who has never used a CLI program before.
 7. Not required to handle the messaging send between the friends.
 8. Not required to handle the app on mobile platform.
+9. Not required to handle the display of the User Interface properly if the window is smaller than 1280 x 720 pixels in resolution.

 --------------------------------------------------------------------------------------------------------------------